pytest-dev/pytest/CONTRIBUTING.rst

 - `the pytest-dev bitbucket team <https://bitbucket.org/pytest-dev>`_

-All pytest-dev team members have write access to all contained repositories.  pytest core and plugins are generally developed using `pull requests`_ to respective repositories.
+All pytest-dev Contributors team members have write access to all contained repositories.  pytest core and plugins are generally developed using `pull requests`_ to respective repositories.